 You get to be married to Jesus.
 Just think of him as your husband.

 I just threw up in my mouth.
 Which is a statement I hate and is overused but felt it was perfectly descriptive here.
 I am created for marriage because that is how God created me.
 God did make an Eve for Adam, right?
 God didn’t say to Adam, “here is Jesus, your helpmate.”
 I love Jesus so much but I don’t want to be married to Him.

-I can’t remember the last time I was single on Christmas.
+I can’t remember the last time I was single on Christmas/my birthday/insert holiday.

 Really?
 Keep that thought inside your head please.

 By the way, it’s okay to have a constant longing for marriage because you were made in the image of a God who understands because He is longing for connection with you.
 It is a struggle that we are allowed to have, and one that can draw us even closer to a God who longs to connect with us through it.
 Wrestle it out.
 Live your unique life to the full and see who is catching up to you.

 (Photo credit: https://imgflip.com/i/ntj05)